 Oral thrush also called oral candidiasis, or candidosis is a non-contagious fungal infection that occurs in the mouth.
 This condition is usually treated successfully with an antifungal medication — this infection is caused by a group of yeast known as Candida.

 Oral thrush has the following symptoms:

 The symptoms of oral thrush can sometimes make it difficult to eat or drink.

 If you start developing the symptoms of oral thrush, you should speak with your GP — if the condition does not get treated, you may continue to experience more symptoms and discomforts in your mouth.

 In some cases, some blood tests may be recommended so that other diseases like diabetes and nutritional deficiencies which are associated with thrush can also be detected.

-You can contact Cosmetic Dentistry Clinic in London if you need an experienced doctor.
+You can contact Cosmetic Dentistry Clinic if you need an experienced doctor.
 Call us on 020 71830755 to book an appointment today.

 An oral thrush is a group of yeast called Candida —normally, the mouth and the digestive system contain some fungus Candida in a low amount; their presence does not cause any problem.
 However, the problem only arises when they begin to multiply.

 These fungi can multiply under the following conditions:

 People at a high risk of developing oral thrush are babies, young children and the elderly as well as people who have an underlying condition which may include iron deficiency, vitamin B12 deficiency, diabetes, hypothyroidism (an underactive thyroid) and HIV.
 Oral thrush is not contagious because many people are already living with Candida fungi in their mouth.